michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 <br>

-## Comparison to a less engineered dataset (THINKING OF PUTTING THE ACTUAL SCORES HERE IN THE APPENDIX)
+## Comparison to a less engineered dataset

-In both setups, the results weren't striking outside the Central Business District but these are relatively low crime areas to begin with (2.43 property crimes per day segment on average).
-The results were far better in the high crime Central Business District (10.62 property crimes per day segment on average), which supports the validity of the model.
+In both setups, the model was fairly predictive for the high crime Central Business District (10.62 property crimes per day segment on average), and less so in the other neighborhoods.
+This was to be expected as these neighborhoods are relatively low crime areas to begin with (2.43 property crimes per day segment on average).
+In both cases, however, the R<sup>2</sup> scores were fairly good which supports the validity of the model.

 <br>

-All of these setups were then further evaluated.
-This involved training the same models on the same setups but with a minimal dataset.
+One of the concerns when working with compiled datasets and machine learning algorithms is whether the added data had a predictive effect.
+To examine this, I constructed a similar model trained on a minimal dataset.
 This dataset consisted solely of the Vancouver Police Department data with some basic feature engineering.

 * Day of week added only
 * Same day segmentation as above
 * Same neighborhood segmentation as above

-The train and test setup involved the usual test-train-split on all of the data.
-The results are given.
+The train and test setup involved the same train-test-split (70/30) on all of the data.

 Central Business District (10.62 crimes expected in a given 12 hour day segment)
 * R<sup>2</sup> = 0.433509761701